gmatt20/airplane-booking-system/README.md

 - [x] Display a cool airplane UI that shows all seats status
 - [x] Add Mexican cities
 - [x] Program booking logic
+- [ ] Implement Context API for logic to be used in all pages
 - [ ] Program canceling logic
 - [ ] Program change logic
 - [ ] Improve UI